HWKyaraZhou/KZgameDesign/techSpec.md

     - <span style="color:purple">There is currently little in the design that explains the monster.
 Information on if the monster moves (and how it moves), if it has different states, and how it kills the player is needed.</span>
 6. Scene Class
     - Variables:
-        - *name: String* - name of the scene
+        - *name: String* - name of the scene P0
-        - *background: String* - links to an image of the background
+        - *background: String* - links to an image of the background P0
-        - *objArr: InteractiveObject[]* - array of InteractiveObjects in the scene
+        - *objArr: InteractiveObject[]* - array of InteractiveObjects in the scene P0
-        - *itemArr: Item[]* - array of items in the scene
+        - *itemArr: Item[]* - array of items in the scene P0
-        - *navigationArrows: Scene[]* array of left, right, up, down scenes
+        - *navigationArrows: Scene[]* array of left, right, up, down scenes P0
-    - Methods:
+    - Methods: all P0
         - *constructor (name, background, objArr, navigationArrows)*
             - ints scene
         - *render()